Richard Stuart: Robert E. Lee speech

 In February 2018, Stuart gave a speech praising Robert E. Lee, resulting in Lieutenant Governor Justin Fairfax, who normally presides over the Virginia Senate, choosing to walk off the podium rather than preside over the Senate during the speech.

+Combined sewer overflow reform

+Stuart has been a pivotal figure in spearheading efforts to tackle combined sewer overflow outfalls in Virginia, with a particular focus on the cities of Richmond and Alexandria.

 Personal life

 In 2016 he bought a 1,400 acre riverfront conservation easement near the Potomac River known as Stuart Plantation, and moved there with his family.
 The property was the site of a former plantation that had been in his family for generations until it was sold during the Great Depression.
 He was surprised to discover that riprap along the river shore contained cemetery headstones.
 Research by Virginia historians discovered that the markers were from Columbian Harmony Cemetery, a historic African-American burial ground in Washington, D.C., that was established in 1859 by the first burial society for free Blacks.
 It was in active use until 1959, then dug up and relocated in 1960.
 Approximately 37,000 bodies were reburied at National Harmony Memorial Park in Maryland, but the headstones were sold as scrap, including use in riprap.
 A nonprofit organization was formed to reclaim the gravestones, and as many as possible will be given to National Harmony.
 Stuart said he will work to create a parklike memorial along the Potomac to recognize any headstones that cannot be reclaimed.